across-the-abyss/across-the-abyss.github.io/content/blog/immorality-of-absolute-morality.md

 social media.
 A moral absolute is a clear line in the sand that allows one to quickly assess who is in the in-group, and who is in the out-group.
 It does not, however, make them especially good building blocks for a moral framework

-A moral framework is a means of examining a situation and trying to come out of it while still managing to be proud of yourself at the other end.
+In contrast to a moral absolute, a moral framework is a means of examining a situation and trying to come out of it while still managing to be proud of yourself at the other end.
 It is generally not interesting unless the choices are hard.
 It balances the consequences of upholding one's morals against the consequences of breaking them.